Checking date: 15/04/2024

 Learning activities and methodology

 - Acquisition of theoretical knowledge (total 3 ECTS) through class attendance, study of learning materials prepared by the professor, tutorials, specialized readings and discussions, participation in forums and onsite or online tutorships.
-It relates to the competencies 1 to 3, 7 and 10. - Acquisition of practical skills and abilities (total 3 ECTS) through several practical works about HTML markup and addition of style properties with CSS, about XML markup, modeling document into a DTD o XML Schema, and transforming XML documents with XSLT+XPath; and a final group work that includes all subjects treated in the course.
+It relates to the competencies 1 to 3, 7 and 10. - Acquisition of practical skills and abilities (total 3 ECTS) through several practical works about HTML markup and addition of style properties with CSS, about XML markup, modeling document into an XML Schema, and transforming XML documents with XSLT+XPath; and a final group work that includes all subjects treated in the course.
 All this work during the classroom time and out of it, with subsequent control of the teacher.
 They relate to the competencies 4 to 6, 8 and 9. -The student can look up the schedule of tutorship sessions in the Aula Global space for the course.
 In addition to the tutorship at the times and places officially set for the course, students can apply for other outside these hours and to be held in person or online.

 Assessment System